When a Once-in-a-Lifetime Opportunity Trumps Debt Payoff

 But our May debt payoff recap doesn’t exactly stop there.
 At that same convention, I was given the opportunity of a lifetime to attend the Democratic National Convention in Philadelphia in July.

-And as someone who is politically minded and has aspirations of running for office, it is a dream come true to be handed credentials and a spot to attend.
+And as someone who is politically minded and aspires to run for office, it is a dream come true to be handed credentials and a spot to attend.

 That said, I think you can guess what the flip side of this is.